Benefits of Migration

 - Requires having a company in the country of origin and opening a subsidiary or branch in the U.S.

-- The purpose is to transfer an executive, manager, or a person with specialized knowledge.
+- The objective is to transfer an executive, manager or person with specialized knowledge.

-- No fixed minimum investment is required, but a solid business plan is necessary.
+- It does not require a fixed minimum amount, but a solid business plan is required.

-- It may lead to permanent residence under the EB-1C category.
+- It can lead to permanent residency under the EB-1C category.

 E-1 Treaty Trader Visa

-- Similar to the E-2 visa, but focused on international trade instead of investment in a business.
+- Similar to the E-2 visa, but focused on international trade rather than investment in a business.

-- It is used when a large part of the company’s trade is between the U.S. and the country of origin.
+- It is used when a large portion of the company’s trade is between the U.S. and the country of origin.